rpldy/react-uploady/README.md

 ### Changelog

-For a list of versions and changes see the [CHANGELOG](CHANGELOG.md)
+For a list of versions and changes, see the [CHANGELOG](CHANGELOG.md)

 ## Installation